-How will these policies serve the goals of Thrive Montgomery 2050?
+III How Will These Policies Further the Key Objectives of Thrive Montgomery 2050?

-These policies will strengthen the role of parks and recreation in economic competitiveness, racial equity, environmental sustainability and promote an active, healthy community for all.
+These policies will strengthen the role of parks and recreation in economic competitiveness, racial equity, and environmental sustainability and promote an active, healthy community for all.

-Parks create vibrant, economically competitive places
+Parks create vibrant, economically competitive places.

-World-class places require world-class park, recreation, and cultural amenities.
+World-class places require world-class parks, recreation, and cultural amenities.
 Look to Central Park in New York, Golden Gate Park in San Francisco, Millennium Park in Chicago, or Hyde Park in London and the significance of great urban parks becomes clear.
 Parks are essential to creating vibrant, economically competitive places.
 In fact, parks and the amenities they provide are regularly cited as among the most important factors influencing decisions by businesses about where to relocate or expand.

 Multiple academic studies have shown that parks increase adjacent property values from 5 percent to 20 percent, providing incentives for property owners to contribute to the creation of public parkland or to build POPS as part of their development projects.
-This data also shows that taxpayer-funded investment in parks and related programming and amenities deliver strong economic returns on investment to the public.
+Data also show taxpayer-funded investment in parks and related programming and amenities deliver strong economic returns on investment to the public.